Yijunmaverick/CartoonGAN-Test-Pytorch-Torch/README.md

 ## Torch

-Working with original models with Torch is also fine.
-I just convert the weights (bias) in their models from CudaTensor to FloatTensor so that `cudnn' is not required for loading models.
+Working with the original models with Torch is also fine.
+I just convert the weights (bias) in their models from CudaTensor to FloatTensor so that `cudnn` is not required for loading models.

 - Download the models: